 The PHA may pay the utility reimbursement directly to the family or to the utility supplier on behalf of the family.
 If the PHA chooses to pay the utility supplier directly, the PHA must notify the family of the amount paid to the utility supplier.

-The PHA will make utility reimbursements directly to the utility companies.
+The PHA will make utility reimbursements to the familydirectly to the utility companies.